Sparse High-Dimensional Vector Autoregressive Bootstrap: Vector Autoregressive Bootstrap

 where $\lambda_j$ is a tuning parameter that determines the degree of penalization in equation $j$, and can be selected independently in each equation.
-For tuning parameter selection, one could use the iterative plug-in procedure described in Section 5.1 of \cite{adamek2021lasso}, information criteria or time series cross-validation.
+For tuning parameter selection, one could use e.g.~the theoretically founded method of \cite{kock2024data}, the iterative plug-in procedure described in Section 5.1 of \cite{adamek2021lasso}, or information criteria.

 Once all equations $j=1,\ldots, N$ are estimated by the lasso, we collect the VAR coefficient estimates as follows

 Our object of interest is the scaled high-dimensional mean of the sparse VAR.
 To approximate its distribution, we apply the VAR multiplier bootstrap summarized in Algorithm \ref{alg:boot}.
 When $B$ is sufficiently large, the CDF of $Q$ can be approximated by the quantiles of the ordered statistics $Q^{*(1)}, \dots, Q^{*(B)}$.
 Note that while we derive results for the maximum absolute mean, this bootstrap procedure is equally valid for statistics such as $\max\limits_{1\leq j\leq N}\frac{1}{\sqrt{T}}\sum\limits_{t=1}^Tx_{j,t}$ or $\min\limits_{1\leq j\leq N}\frac{1}{\sqrt{T}}\sum\limits_{t=1}^Tx_{j,t}$, which would allow for one-sided tests, or tests with an asymmetric rejection region.